appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 - Update to the latest Carthage
 - Be sure tvOS simulator exists in your simulator list if you would like to run your test on tvOS simulators
     - e.g. `xcrun simctl list | grep "com.apple.CoreSimulator.SimRuntime.tvOS"` shows results
+    - Newer Carthage raises an error like `Could not find any available simulators for tvOS` if tvOS simulators do not exist in tvOS build

 ## Limitations
 Gesture commands do not work for tvOS.
 Some commands such as pasteboard do not work as well.